-Community Compost is now open!
+Community Compost is OPEN!

-How it works
+How does it work?

 You may store food scraps in any compostable bag that meets ASTM D6400 standards.
 These include:

 Step 2: Drop-off up to two 5-gallon buckets of food scraps at your convenience to the Central Transfer Station (54th and Juneau).

 Free finished compost pickup will no longer be available in 2022 as SWS works to make the program more economical.
 To support our compost program, sign up for curbside service today.

 The University of Alaska Fairbanks Cooperative Extension offers information on how to compost here.